You open Instagram and see the message: "Your account has been suspended."

 New accounts have even lower thresholds.
 If your account is less than 2 weeks old, cut these numbers in half.

 3. Third-party app access.
 Apps that request your Instagram login credentials (follower trackers, "who unfollowed me" tools, auto-likers, mass DM tools) violate Instagram's Terms of Service.
 When Instagram detects these connections, they often suspend the account immediately.
+In 2025, account suspensions linked to non-compliant third-party apps increased by 30% (per TechCrunch).
+Instagram now uses device fingerprinting to detect automation patterns — even browser extensions that inject scripts can trigger flags.

 4. Multiple user reports.
 If several users report your account within a short time frame, Instagram's system may auto-suspend first and review later.
 This is sometimes exploited maliciously by competitors or bad actors — and it's one of the most common reasons for "suspended for no reason" situations.